 OBJECTIVE

-The Social Innovation and Entrepreneurship Development Fund (SIE Fund) aims to be a catalyst for promoting the development of social innovation in Hong Kong.
-It connects the different sectors of the community, including businesses, non-governmental organisations, academics, philanthropies, etc. to address poverty and social exclusion as well as foster the well-being and cohesion of the society through innovative solutions.
-Partly through the intermediaries, the Fund provides visionary individuals and organisations with resources in support of research, capacity building and the entire life cycle of innovative ventures, from supporting idea incubation, providing seed funding to implement prototype and start-up projects, to assisting their eventual scale-up.
-The ultimate goal is to foster the development of the social innovation ecosystem where social entrepreneurs can thrive and potential talents can be unleashed to develop innovative ideas, products and services that can effectively meet social needs.
+The Social Innovation and Entrepreneurship Development Fund (SIE Fund), as a catalyst for social innovation in Hong Kong, connects our community with different sectors, including businesses, NGOs, academics and philanthropies to create social impact through innovative solutions that address poverty and social exclusion.
+Partly through the intermediaries, the Fund provides visionary individuals and organisations with diverse resources in support of research, capacity building and the entire life cycle of innovative ventures, from idea incubation and seed funding to implementation and eventual scale-up.
+The ultimate goal is to foster an ecosystem where social entrepreneurs can thrive and innovative ideas, products and services can benefit society by meeting underserved needs, unleashing underutilised talents, promoting social inclusion, as well as enhancing the well-being and cohesion of the society.
+Moreover, the SIE Fund will strengthen its collaboration with the government in taking forward the strategy of “Targeted Poverty Alleviation”*, so as to tackle pressing poverty issues and meet the needs of vulnerable groups.

 TARGET

-As one of the Intermediaries of the SIE Fund, the Hong Kong Council of Social Service (HKCSS) launches the Impact Incubator, a one-stop supporting platform connecting SIIs with various parties in regards of knowledge, resources and network to implement innovative ideas with social purpose.
-We provide holistic support to social entrepreneurs through the “7Ps Incubation Package”.
+As one of the Intermediaries of the SIE Fund, the Hong Kong Council of Social Service (HKCSS) operates the Impact Incubator, a one-stop supporting platform connecting SIIs with various parties in regards of knowledge, resources and network to implement innovative ideas with social purpose.
+We provide all-round support to social entrepreneurs through the “7Ps Incubation Package”.
 We support and incubate:

-• Social entrepreneur who aim to adopt sustainable business solutions to address poverty and social exclusion issues
+• Social entrepreneur who aims to adopt sustainable business solutions to address poverty and social exclusion issues

-• Social intra-preneur from NGO or private sector, who aims to mobilizes internal resources for social good
+• Social intra-preneur from NGO or private sector, who aims to mobilise internal resources for social good

 • Social innovator who adopts creative approaches to addressing social needs